tagehenry/mcmd/README.md

 ## Configuration

-Edit `config.json` to set your connection and command details.
+Copy `config_default.json` to `config.json` and edit it to set your connection and command details.
 Example:

 ```
 {